GA4 Checkout Events on Shopify

 Here are some key events that are important in the Shopify checkout stage, and how they function:

-Triggers when a user starts the checkout process by clicking the checkout button or viewing the Checkout Information page on your Shopify store.
+1. begin_checkout: This event triggers when a user starts the checkout process by clicking the checkout button or viewing the Checkout Information page.
+It allows you to see how many users initiate checkout, helping you optimize the checkout funnel and reduce cart abandonment.

-add_payment_info Captures when a user enters payment information during the checkout process.
-It provides insights into the payment process and helps you identify any potential issues users encounter when providing payment details.
+2. add_payment_info: Captures when a user enters their payment details during checkout.
+This event provides insights into the payment process and helps identify any potential issues users may face when submitting payment information.

-It allows you to understand how many users proceed to provide shipping details and whether there are any obstacles in this step.
+3. add_shipping_info: Tracks when users enter their shipping details during the checkout process.
+It helps you understand how many users proceed with shipping information and whether any obstacles exist in this step.

 Finding Checkout Events in GA4